 Pinnguaq and the Nunavut Literacy Council are proud to announce the release of Uqalimaarluk, available in the iOS App Store for iPad.
 Close to two years ago, the Nunavut Literacy Council approached us about developing an app that would promote literacy in the Inuktut language and allows people of any age to read, or have read to them, books in Inuktut.

 The app is currently available for iPad, with testing ongoing for Android tablets and eventual releases for all major devices on both iOS and Android platforms.
 Side note: want to help us test the android version?
 Contact us!

 The entire team put work into Uqalimaarluk, which means “Read to Me” in Inuktitut.
 Former staffer Arielle Grimes developed the early user interface work and helped put together the carousel style design for choosing books.
 Brandon Bunnie created the art for the main menu and our British Columbia team re-purposed and improved the technology from Singuistics to create word-by-word tracking for the app.
-Talia Metuq lead the input of the core data for the books into the app and Ted Gerry put together the incredible sound effects that accompany each story.
-As always with our team, Hailey Bennett is leading the hours of Q/A that continues to this day with our future builds.
+Talia Metuq lead the input of the core data for the books into the app and as always with our team, Hailey Bennett is leading the hours of Q/A that continues to this day with our future builds.

 The app is available for free on the iOS store and will be released very soon for Android.
 Phone builds will follow after that.
 The idea is to allow kids to read, or to be read to.
 Allow your kids to explore the stories – perhaps this can become part of a new bedtime routine.